needle-mirror/com.unity.polyspatial.visionos/Documentation~/SortingGroup.md

 ---
 uid: psl-vos-sorting-group
 ---
-# PolySpatial Sorting Group
+# visionOS Sorting Groups

-This component provides a way to leverage visionOS' sorting group capabilities.
-While 2D components (such as SpriteRenderers and CanvasRenderers) have their own sorting mechanism, it may be beneficial in certain situations to sort non-2D renderers such as `MeshRenderers`.
-By placing these renderers into the sorting group, a user can get fine-grained control over which renderer is drawn first.
+The **VisionOS Sorting Group** component provides a way to use the visionOS platform's native sorting group capabilities.
+By placing renderers in a sorting group, you can get fine-grained control over which render is drawn first.
+While 2D components (such as SpriteRenderers and CanvasRenderers) have their own sorting mechanism, in some situations, it might help to override their sorting, or to sort non-2D renderers such as `MeshRenderers`.

-This sort group is meant for sorting non-2D renderers with each other.
-Sorting non-2D renderers with 2D renderers may cause unexpected behavior - 2D renderers have their own sorting group.
+A visionOS sorting group** can also be used to sort input on visionOS, in the same way renderers would be sorted.
+Game objects with colliders can be rearranged using a sorting group - colliders with higher order will capture input and block any lower order colliders from receiving input.
+Note that the physics of these colliders are not altered - the sorting group only affects the collider with respect to input resolution.

+Any 2D renderers included in the `VisionOSSortingGroup` will have their default (sprite/canvas) sorting overridden.
 Each renderer can only belong to one sorting group at a time, and subsequent attempts to add a renderer to another sorting group will result in a warning.

-Each game object can only have one `PolySpatialSortingGroup` and each component will correspond to a new and unique sorting group.
-It is advisable to set the component once - changing properties will effectively cause the component to be deleted and re-created, which could be an expensive operation if the `ApplyToDescendants` option was ticked.
+To create a sorting group, add a **VisionOS Sorting Group** component to a GameObject in the scene.
+You can only add one **VisionOS Sorting Group** component per GameObject.
+You should avoid changing the component properties often -- changing these properties can be an expensive operation, especially if the **Apply To Descendants** option is enabled.

+Sorting groups have no effect on how renderers are sorted against objects outside the group.
+They only affect how objects inside the group are sorted relative to each other.

-The `PolySpatialSortingGroup` component exposes the following properties:
+The `VisionOSSortingGroup` component exposes the following properties:

 | **Property** | **Description** |
 | --- | --- |